Origins of ecclesiastical vestments: Pre-Reformation development

-Protestantism and Anglicanism
+Protestantism

 In Protestant Churches the custom as to vestments differs widely, corresponding to a similar divergence in tradition and teaching.
 At the Reformation two tendencies became apparent.
 Martin Luther and his followers regarded vestments as among the adiaphora, and in the Churches which afterwards came to be known as "Lutheran" many of the traditional Catholic vestments were retained.
 John Calvin, on the other hand, laid stress on the principle of the utmost simplicity in public worship; at the councils in Geneva, the traditional vestments were absolutely abolished, and the Genevan model was followed by the Calvinist or "Reformed" Churches throughout Europe.

-The Church of England, in which the Lutheran and Calvinistic points of view struggled for the mastery, experienced a long controversy over the proper use of vestments.
-In the 20th and 21st century, usual vestments for the Anglican church include the alb with a cincture, and stole, over a cassock (a derivative of the tunic).
+The Church of England experienced a long controversy over the proper use of vestments.
+In the 20th and 21st century, usual vestments for the Anglican church have included either cassock (a derivative of the tunic) and surplice, with scarf (tippet) or stole, or else the alb (with or without a cincture) and stole, often with a chasuble.

 Eventually the Lutheran Churches of Denmark and Scandinavia retained the use of alb and chasuble in the celebration of the Eucharist (stole, amice, girdle and maniple were not used after the Reformation), and for bishops the cope and mitre.
 The surplice is not used, the ministers conducting the ordinary services and preaching in a black gown, of the 16th-century type, with white preaching bands or ruff.
 In Germany the Evangelical Church (itself an outcome of a compromise between Lutherans and Reformed), in general, discarded the old vestments.
 In Prussia the superintendents now started to wear pectoral crosses, which were instituted by the emperor Wilhelm II.
 In the Calvinistic "Reformed" Churches the minister wore the black Geneva gown with bands.
 This use was largely discontinued in the Free churches.
 On the other hand, some of these again adopted the surplice, and in one at least (the Catholic Apostolic Church) the traditional Catholic vestments were largely revived.